load the data

 #> `geom_smooth()` using formula = 'y ~ x'

-To make things clearer, I plot SD as a function of absolute orientation differences.
+To make things clearer, I plot serial dependence as a function of absolute orientation differences.

 y = err_rel_to_prev_targ,